-The Corporation currently administers other loan programs in the State of South Carolina, including a Teachers Loan Program and a Palmetto Assistance Loan Program, an alternative loan program.
-Loans made under this program are not pledged as security for the benefit of any Bonds of the Corporation.
+The Corporation currently administers other loan programs in the State of South Carolina, including a Teachers Loan Program and a Palmetto Assistance Loan Program, a private student loan program.
+Loans made under these programs are not pledged as security for the benefit of the Bonds.